-Yearning to replicate the tropical setting found on your last visit to Hawaii but you live in USDA zone 8, a less than tropical region?
+Yearning to replicate the tropical setting found on your last visit to Hawaii but you live in USDA zone 8, a less than tropical region.
 Palm trees and banana plants aren’t exactly the first thing that pops into a zone 8 gardener’s mind when choosing plants.
-But is it possible; can you grow bananas in zone 8?
+Is it possible though; can you grow bananas in zone 8?

 Can You Grow Bananas in Zone 8?